-I'm currently the Managing Editor of Headspace.
+I'm the Director of Editorial at Headspace.
 My work's been featured in Teen Vogue, Thought Catalog, Leveled Magazine, and more.
 I also appeared on several HuffPost Live segments under my pseudonym, Prescott Reynolds, which I really did not think was any more unbelievable than Kelton Wright, but people seem to disagree.

 I created Bold Moves October, which was featured on xoJane and on Neil Gaiman's blog.
 Both Neil and Jane appreciate boldness.

 In addition to writing, I also spend a lot of time riding my bike in spandex.
 My writing on all things bike related can be seen on Rapha, Machines for Freedom, and Pretty Damned Fast.
 I also wrote the closing essay in Ride the Revolution: The Inside Stories from Women in Cycling.

 Most of my old stuff lives on keltonwrites.tumblr.com, but I'd recommend the book for a real deep dive.

 I'm currently working on my first novel.
 Keep an eye out if you like miscreants, Idaho, and unexpectedly strong thighs.